-Shares of common stock underlying the warrants [] shares.
-Shares of common stock outstanding before this offering 1,742,745 shares as of March 14, 2017.
-Shares of common stock to be outstanding after this offering [] shares ([] shares on an as-converted basis, assuming the conversion of the Series E Preferred Stock).
-Shares of Series E Preferred Stock outstanding before this offering None.
-(See "Capitalization" herein for information regarding the number of outstanding shares of the Company's Series C Convertible Preferred Stock and Series D Convertible Preferred Stock.)
-Shares of Series E Preferred Stock to be outstanding after this offering [] shares.
-Over-allotment option We have granted the representative an option to purchase additional shares of common stock equal to 15% of the shares (including shares of common stock underlying the Series E Preferred Stock) in the offering and/or additional warrants equal to 15% of the warrants in the offering at the assumed public offering price per share of common stock and the assumed public offering price per warrant set forth on the cover page hereto less the underwriting discounts and commission.
+ABLE OF CONTENTS Shares of common stock to be outstanding after this offering [] shares ([] shares on an as-converted basis, assuming the conversion of the Series F Preferred Stock).
+Shares of Series F Preferred Stock outstanding before this offering None.
+Shares of Series F Preferred Stock to be outstanding after this offering [] shares.
+Over-allotment option We have granted the underwriter an option to purchase additional shares of common stock equal to 15% of the shares (including shares of common stock underlying the Series F Preferred Stock) in the offering and/or additional warrants equal to 15% of the warrants in the offering at the public offering price per share of common stock and the public offering price per warrant set forth on the cover page hereto less the underwriting discounts and commission.
 This option is exercisable, in whole or in part, for a period of 45 days from the date of this prospectus.
-Market for the common stock Our common stock is listed on The Nasdaq Capital Market under the symbol "SSH".
+Market for the common stock Our common stock is listed on The Nasdaq Capital Market under the symbol "CHFS".
 See "-Recent Developments" above for important information about the listing of our common stock on The Nasdaq Capital Market.
-Use of Proceeds We intend to use the net proceeds of this offering for working capital needs for our recently-acquired Aquadex product line and for general corporate purposes.
+Use of Proceeds We intend to use the net proceeds from this offering for working capital needs for our Aquadex product, including for the purchase of Baxter's remaining Aquadex product inventory for \$1.2 million by February 1, 2018, to fund anticipated clinical studies, and for general corporate purposes, including the continuing expansion of our field sales force.
 See "Use of Proceeds" herein.
 No listing of warrants We do not intend to apply for listing of the warrants on any securities exchange or trading system.
-No listing of Series E Preferred Stock We do not intend to apply for listing of the Series E Preferred Stock on any securities exchange or trading system.
-Risk Factors See "Risk Factors" beginning on page [14] and other information included in this prospectus for a discussion of factors that you should consider carefully before deciding to invest in this offering. - erwise indicated, all information in this prospectus is based on 1,742,745 shares of common stock outstanding as of March 14, 2017 and s of common stock being offered by this prospectus or issuable upon conversion of the Series E Preferred Stock or warrants being offered by this prospectus and also excludes the following:
+No listing of Series F Preferred Stock We do not intend to apply for listing of the Series F Preferred Stock on any securities exchange or trading system.
+Risk Factors See "Risk Factors" beginning on page 6 and other information included in this prospectus for a discussion of factors that you should consider carefully before deciding to invest in this offering.
+Except as otherwise indicated all information in this prospectus is based on 605 776 shares of common stock outstanding as

-- 348,712 shares of common stock issuable upon the conversion of outstanding shares of our Series C Convertible Preferred Stock and Series D Convertible Preferred Stock as of March 14, 2017; - 43,850 additional shares of common stock issuable upon the conversion of outstanding shares of our Series C Convertible Preferred Stock and Series D Convertible Preferred Stock as a result of a conversion price adjustment on March 20, 2017 upon our issuance of Replacement Warrants to the Investors with an exercise price of \$3.16; - 1,000 additional shares of common stock issued pursuant to warrant exercises by the Investors between March 14, 2017 and March 20, 2017; - 63,787 shares of common stock issuable upon the exercise of outstanding stock options, having a weighted average exercise price of \$115.13 per share and 11,640 shares of common stock issuable upon the vesting of restricted stock units; - 926,884 shares of our common stock issuable upon the exercise of outstanding warrants (other than the warrants offered hereby) with a weighted-average exercise price of \$6.96 per share; - 86,371 shares of our common stock reserved for future issuance under our equity incentive plans; and - [] shares of our common stock initially issuable upon the exercise of the underwriter compensation warrants to be issued to Ladenburg Thalmann & Co.
-Inc.
+Except as otherwise indicated, all information in this prospectus is based on 625,776 shares of common stock outstanding as of October 13, 2017 and excludes the shares of common stock being offered by this prospectus or issuable upon conversion of the Series F Preferred Stock or exercise of warrants being offered by this prospectus and also excludes the following:

+- 36,874 shares of common stock issuable upon the exercise of outstanding stock options, having a weighted average exercise price of \$91.17 per share and 328 shares of common stock issuable upon the vesting of restricted stock units; - 496,636 shares of our common stock issuable upon the exercise of outstanding warrants (other than the warrants offered hereby) with a weighted-average exercise price of \$27.50 per share; and - 57,284 shares of our common stock reserved for future issuance under our equity incentive plans.